Why mortgage brokers are more essential today than ever

 2. A mortgage broker means more choice.

 A mortgage broker works with many different lenders on an ongoing basis, some of whom offer rates only accessible through a mortgage broker.
-Because mortgage brokers are not tied to one lender, they have multiple mortgage options to choose from and can negotiate on behalf of the buyer.
+Because mortgage brokers are not tied to one lender, they have multiple mortgage options to choose from and can negotiate on behalf of the buyer and borrowers with mortgage renewals.

 3. A mortgage broker saves you time.

 With your demanding job in education and other commitments, you don’t have much extra time.
 A mortgage broker takes much of the responsibility of finding the right mortgage for you, saving you time and worry.
 You don’t need to master mortgage terminology because they already have.
 You don’t have to spend time researching and comparing mortgage rates, terms, and fees because they will.
 And the job of negotiating to get the best deal isn’t yours, it’s theirs.

 4. A mortgage broker has specific training.